Doctor X (film)

 Doctor X was produced before the Motion Picture Production Code was enforced.
 Themes such as murder, rape, cannibalism and prostitution are interwoven into the story.
 The film was one of the last produced, along with Warner Bros.' subsequent Mystery of the Wax Museum (1933), in the early two-color Technicolor process.
 Separate black-and-white prints were shipped to small towns and foreign markets, while color prints were reserved for major cities.

+In the film, there are a series of murders in New York City.
+Each murder takes place under the full moon, and each body has been cannibalized post-mortem.
+Dr. Xavier is asked to provide his medical insight into the crimes, though the police actually suspect him and other people in Xavier's medical academy.
+The Moon Killer is conducting his own experiments, in an attempt to collect samples from his victims.

 Plot

 Daily World newshawk Lee Taylor is investigating a series of pathological murders that have taken place over a series of months in New York City.
 The murders always take place at night, under the glow of a full moon, and each body has been cannibalized after the murder.
 Witnesses describe a horribly disfigured "monster" as the killer.

 Doctor Xavier is called in for his medical opinion, but the police have an ulterior motive.
-They want to investigate Xavier's medical academy, as the scalpel used to cannibalize the bodies of the victims is exclusive to that institution.
+They want to investigate Xavier's medical academy, as the brain scalpel used to cannibalize the bodies of the victims is exclusive to that institution.
 Aside from Xavier, the other suspects are: Wells, an amputee who has made a study of cannibalism; Haines, who displays a sexual perversion with voyeurism; Duke, a grouchy paralytic; and Rowitz, who is conducting studies of the psychological effects of the moon.

 The police give Xavier 48 hours to apprehend the killer in his own way.
 During this time, reporter Taylor investigates the doctor's intentions and in the process, meets Joanne Xavier, the doctor's daughter.
 Joanne is exceedingly cold to Taylor, particularly after finding out that it was his story that pointed a finger at her father and ruined his first attempt at locating the killer.
-Taylor takes a romantic interest in Joanne, despite her strong dislike of his investigative behavior.
+Taylor takes a romantic interest in Joanne, despite her hostility.

-At Xavier's beach-side estate, all of the suspects gather for an unorthodox experiment.
+At Dr. Xavier's beach-side estate, all of the suspects gather for an unorthodox experiment.
 Each member is being investigated except Wells, because the killer has two hands and Wells has but one.
 Each man is connected to an electrical system that records his heart rate.
 When a re-enactment of the murder of the cleaning woman appears before them, the detector will expose the guilty man.
 Dr. Xavier's butler and maid, Otto and Mamie, carry out the reenactment.